ricardobeat/node-polyglot/README.md

         res.redirect(req.headers.referer || '/')
     })

-Now accessing http://yourapp/lang/de will set language to `de`, in case it exists within the i18n.languages object.
+Accessing http://yourapp/lang/de will set language to `de`, *if* it is defined in the i18n.languages object.

+### Source code and tests

+Polyglot is written in coffeescript and distributed in js.
+[Read the annotated source here](http://ricardobeat.github.com/node-polyglot).

+Run tests using `mocha` or `npm test`.
+You need `coffee-script` and `mocha` installed globally on your machine.